lisp-mirror/cl-naive-store/README.md

 and actual structural elements of the data store like type definitions.

-The defenitions of stores, collections and data-types are stored in their own files within thedirectories used to persist the data.
+The defenitions of stores, collections and data-types are stored in their own files within the directories used to persist the data.
 These files helps with the lazy loading of stuff.
-Each collection has its own directory which helps with blobs and conseptually splitting up data (see cl-wfx to see how far this can be taken).
+Each collection has its own directory which helps with blobs and conceptually splitting up data (see cl-wfx to see how far this can be taken).